Moving to New Plymouth, New Zealand

 If you are thinking about moving to New Plymouth, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in New Plymouth can vary greatly depending on the area and type of home.
 However, as of recent data, the median house price is typically around the mid to high six-figure mark in New Zealand dollars.
-It's important to note that these prices can fluctuate based on market conditions and other factors," said one expat who made the move to New Plymouth.
+It's important to note that these prices can fluctuate based on market conditions and other factors," replied a member in New Plymouth.

 Should I buy or rent a home in New Plymouth?